ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 Script variables are not exported by default, so that has to be done explicitly inside the script which has them declared, using the [`export`](ScriptKeywords#export) keyword.

-Let's suppose that you have the following variable inside MyScript:
+Let's suppose that you have the following variable inside MyScript.asc:

     int public_variable;

-If you want to share this variable with the other scripts, you have put the `export` statement *inside the same script where you have declared the variable* (MyScript), somewhere below the declaration:
+If you want to share this variable with the other scripts, you have put the `export` statement *inside the same script where you have declared the variable* (MyScript.asc), somewhere below the declaration:

     export public_variable;